Should crowdfunding campaigns be used to pay for the medical bills of travellers who didn’t – or don’t want to – pay for travel insurance?

 Travellers should never stop diving, surfing, climbing or trekking through jungles.
 They should keep up the backpacking traditions of pushing their boundaries and indulging in as many awesome experiences as possible.

-But they should be responsible with it too and ensure they are financially covered if something terrible does happen, because asking strangers to cover you for your negligence, or in some cases stinginess, is a huge moral and ethical grey area.
+But travellers should be responsible with that risk too and ensure they are financially covered if something terrible does happen, because asking strangers to cover you for your negligence, or in some cases stinginess, is a huge moral and ethical grey area.

 Don’t get me wrong, I have absolutely nothing against crowdfunding.
-When it is used right, in the way it was originally intended for, I think it is a great thing, and has allowed a lot of small businesses or artistic projects to start up and thrive.
+When it is used right, in the way it was originally intended for.
+I think it can be, and I use can very specifically, a great thing, and has allowed a lot of small businesses or artistic projects to start up and thrive.
+It has helped a lot of charities and community causes.
 Used in this way it is a mutually beneficial partnership for all involved.

 I even think that in some occasions, the stories of communities and strangers rallying round for a cause is proof that humanity isn’t completely doomed.